BeDKD: Backdoor Defense Based on Directional Mapping Module and Adversarial Knowledge Distillation: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel backdoor defense method, called BeDKD, which balances backdoor defense and model performance using a small amount of clean and poisoned data.
-The DMM identifies a handful of poisoned data through a small number of clean data and knowledge distillation, which disrupts the clean mapping and keeps the backdoor mapping.
+In this paper, we propose a novel backdoor defense, called BeDKD, which balances backdoor defense and model performance using a small amount of clean and poisoned data.
+The DMM identifies a handful of poisoned data through a small number of clean data and knowledge distillation.
 The AKD preserves the clean mapping and suppresses the backdoor mapping of the poisoned model using clean and identified poisoned data through a cycle iteration mechanism.
-Extensive experiments show that BeDKD can effectively reduce ASR without significantly reducing CACC via a small number of clean and poisoned data.
-Our work provides a defense strategy against backdoor attacks that makes a satisfactory trade-off between ASR and CACC as much as possible, enhancing the security of DNNs.
+Our work makes a satisfactory trade-off between ASR and CACC as much as possible, enhancing the security of DNNs.
+In the future, we will further explore backdoor defenses for generative large language models.